 Stop!
 Think before you eat that biscuit!
 Is it in any way fancy?
 If so, then you are a criminal!

-In Post-War London, The Ministry of Biscuits casts its sinister shadow over every tea-time and elevenses in the land.
+London, 1948 – The Ministry of Biscuits casts its sinister shadow over every tea-time and elevenses in the land.
 Established to “control biscuits, and to control the idea of biscuits,” it prohibits decadent sweetmeats, such as the Gypsy Cream.
 But when Cedric Hobson, a junior designer, falls in love and designs a biscuit to “shake confectionery to its very foundations,” his world – and the ministry – are turned upside down.

 “What an absolutely ripping wheeze…a top-hole musical comedy without a trace of Lloyd Webber anywhere…a highly entertaining, clever show, packed with neat one liners…a festival gem” – The Stage